Facts and figures

 Advances paid | 383.965 € |

-The Student Life Counselling Service and the Psychological Counselling Service offer help with a wide range of questions and concerns about studying: from tips on student financing to learning coaching.
-In addition, the department provides a comprehensive service for students with children and is responsible for seven day-care centres throughout the country.
+The Student Life Counselling Service and the Psychological Counselling Service offer help with a wide range of questions and concerns relating to studying: from tips on financing your studies to learning coaching.
+The department also provides a comprehensive service for students with children and is responsible for seven childcare centres across the country.
 The department is also responsible for supporting international students - whether through counselling or the Study Buddy Programme - as well as students with disabilities and chronic illnesses.

 Day care centres: